gusztavj/Focus-Wizard/readme.md

 * **Reset All.** Click to delete all custom presets and revert all built-in presets to factory state.
   * Before clicking the button, check **Confirm deleting custom/resetting built-in presets** to confirm your intent.
 This is to prevent accidental clicks.

-## More Complex Examples

-### Cascading Approach for Custom Object Properties

-If you have smaller objects, for example, those may not be required at a certain lod level.
-For example, if you plan to have four lod levels from lod0 to lod3 and you find that a small object would anyway be invisible on lod2 and lod3, you can further reduce the number of polygons by not including it in the lod2 and lod3 asset version.
-To manage this situation with this add-on, say, for example, you create a custom object property called `Hide at LOD Level` and for each object specify a value if you want to hide it on or below certain lod levels.
-Now you can specify `2` or `23` as the value for `Hide at LOD Level`, and create appropriate rules:

-If you follow an _incremental or cascading approach_, you can specify `2` for `Hide at LOD Level` and interpret it that the object shall not be included in the model _on and below_ lod2.
-Then you need to:

-* Create a custom preset called `My Lod 0` with the following values:
-  * **Custom Property Name** = `Hide at LOD Level`
-  * **Show Objects by Property Value** = empty to show all objects regardless of the value of this property
-  * * **Hide Objects by Property Value** = `` (leave empty)

-  This tells to not hide any objects at lod level 0.

-* Create a custom preset called `My Lod 1` with the following values:
-  * **Custom Property Name** = `Hide at LOD Level`
-  * **Show Objects by Property Value** = empty to show all objects regardless of the value of this property
-  * * **Hide Objects by Property Value** = `1` (leave empty)

-  This tells to not hide objects with a value of `1` in this property.

-* Create a custom preset called `My Lod 2` with the following values:
-  * **Custom Property Name** = `Hide at LOD Level`
-  * **Show Objects by Property Value** = empty to show all objects regardless of the value of this property
-  * * **Hide Objects by Property Value** = `[12]`

-  This will hide all objects where the value of the custom object property is `1` or `2`.
-The term _cascading_ describes that if something is set to be hidden at lod _n_, it stays hidden at lod _n+m_.
-Hence you have to include `1` in addition to `2`.

-* Create a custom preset called `My Lod 3` with the following values:
-  * **Custom Property Name** = `Hide at LOD Level`
-  * **Show Objects by Property Value** = empty to show all objects regardless of the value of this property
-  * * **Hide Objects by Property Value** = `[123]`

-    This will hide all objects where the value of the custom object property is `1`, `2` or `3`.

-Feel free to use this approach for other rule groups, too, if it fits your logic of managing your model and lod levels.

-### Direct Approach for Modifiers

-Modifiers can typically be managed effectively along both the cascading and the direct approach.

-* With a cascading approach, if you create modifiers called `Decimate <lod1>` and `Decimate <lod2>`, you plan both to be invisible for lod 0, only the first visible for lod 1, and both visible for lod 2.
-This way the effects accumulate.
-* With a direct approach, the two modifiers are independent of each other: for lod 0 you don't need any, for lod 1 you only need `Decimate <lod1>` and for lod 2 you only need `Decimate <lod2>`.

-This example shows how the second works.
-Let's say you have a complex object that you can and want to decimate for each lod level.
-Now:

-* Create a custom preset called `My Lod 0` with the following values:
-  * **Modifiers to Show** = `` (empty) to turn on all by default.
-  * **Modifiers to Hide** = `<lod[123]` to hide all modifiers belonging to less detailed lod levels.

-  This will show all modifiers except those having `<lod1`, `<lod2` or `<lod3` in their names.

-* Create a custom preset called `My Lod 3` with the following values:
-  * **Modifiers to Show** = `` (empty) to turn on all by default.
-  * **Modifiers to Hide** = `<lod[023]` to hide all modifiers belonging to other lod levels.

-  This will only hide modifiers with `<lod0`, `<lod1` or `<lod3` in their names.
-Modifiers not belonging to specific lod levels will be in effect.
-Note that you excluded the name pattern `<lod0`, meaning that you can create modifiers to be in effect only on lod 0.
-This is typically a Bevel modifier for sharp edges for which you want to pay the price for close-up views, but not in less detailed levels.